West Virginia factory is center stage in supply chain crisis, showing economy’s strains

 To catch up with scheduled deliveries, Thomas began expediting shipments of the actuator in twice-daily truck runs.
 The added cost of the 800-mile round trips comes out of Sogefi’s pocket.

-The supply upheaval rattles production schedules as the workers responsible for implementing them.
+The supply upheaval rattles production schedules as well as the workers responsible for implementing them.
 The constant demand to manage unexpected shortfalls — and adjust production accordingly — has dented efficiency, said Samples.

 A few months ago, the plant exhausted its supply of 30-pound fishing line, which Sogefi uses to hold together the accordion-pleated paper inside each filter.
 Gregory tried everywhere he could think of to find more of the shimmering filament, including retail outlets.